The prescribed mean curvature measure equation in non-parametric form: Minimizing the capillarity-type functional

-We dispose now of all the necessary tools for granting existence of a minimizer of $\Jj_{\mu}$ on $\cS(\phi)$. \begin{theorem}[Existence of minimizers] Assume that $\mu\in \tMm(\Omega)$ satisfies the non-extremality assumption \eqref{eq:subcritical_cond}.
+We dispose now of all the necessary tools for granting the existence of a minimizer of $\Jj_{\mu}$ on $\cS(\phi)$.

+\begin{theorem}[Existence of minimizers] Let $\mu\in \tMm(\Omega)$ be a non-extremal measure, and let $\mu = \mu_1 + \mu_2 + \mu_3$ be the decomposition given in Definition \ref{def:tMomega}.
+In addition, assume that $\|T_0\|_{L^\infty(\Omega; \R^n)} \le 1$ and that $\mu_2, \mu_3$ satisfy the non-extremality assumption \eqref{eq:subcritical_cond}.
 Then the functional $\Jj_{\mu}$ admits a minimizer in $\cS(\phi)$. \end{theorem} \begin{proof} We can apply the Direct Method of the Calculus of Variations, owing to the coercivity property shown in Section \ref{sec:coercivity} and to Theorem \ref{thm:sci}.
 Indeed, note that for any $0<C<+\infty$ the set